2023 Renault Clio Cup Series

 The 2023 Renault Clio Cup Series is the 58th season of Renault one-make racing series.
 It is the fourth season that uses Renault Clio R.S.
-V. The season began on 7 April at Nogaro and will end on 12 November at Barcelona.
+V. The season began on 7 April at Nogaro and ended on 12 November at Barcelona.

 David Pouget from GPA Racing won the series Super Winner title for leading the overall classification, the first time the title is awarded.
 He also won both the European Cup and French Cup.
 Adrián Schimpf from AST Competition won the Spanish Cup, Luca Franca from MC Motortecnica won the Italian Cup, and Gabrielle Torelli from Rangoni Corse won the Mid-European Cup.

 Calendar

 The calendar features 13 rounds across five regional cups: Europe, Spain, France, Italy, and Mid-Europe.
 Each round would feature 2 races each.